Here’s how to make the best thick, smooth, creamy vegan eggnog recipe at home, with absolutely no eggs or dairy required!

 Many people will tell you that the traditionally smooth holiday spiced drink tastes like creamy custard or melted ice cream (umm, yes please).

 Others say it tastes like Christmas in a glass, with notes of cinnamon, nutmeg, and vanilla.
-The classic non vegan version is normally made with milk, sugar, heavy cream, whipped egg whites, and egg yolks.
+The typical non vegan version is normally made with milk, sugar, heavy cream, whipped egg whites, and egg yolks.

-You can actually buy vegan eggnog at the grocery store these days – look for brands such as Elmhurt, Califa Farms, Silk, Almond Breeze, or Trader Joe’s.
+You can actually buy vegan eggnog at the grocery store these days.
+Look for brands such as Elmhurt, Califa Farms, Silk, Almond Breeze, or Trader Joe’s.

 However, even store bought vegan eggnog brands can be high in calories and sugar, and I often find them to taste a little too sweet.
-Trader Joe’s almond nog, for example, can be a nice treat on occasion, but with 16 grams of sugar in just one cup, it’s not exactly healthy.
+For example, Trader Joe’s almond nog or oatmilk nog are nice treats on occasion, but with 22 grams of sugar in just one cup, they are not exactly healthy.

 How to make vegan eggnog at home

-If you want to spike the eggnog, add a few drops of rum extract or a very small splash of brandy, rum, Cognac, or bourbon.
-Drink cold, or heat if desired, either in the microwave or on the stovetop.
+- If you want to spike the homemade eggnog, add a few drops of rum extract or a very small splash of brandy, rum, Cognac, or bourbon.

-It’s especially delicious for breakfast alongside this Tofu Scramble Recipe.
+It’s especially delicious for breakfast with Baked Apple Cider Donuts or Tofu Scramble Recipe.

 Vegan Eggnog